 Anyway, while I await the journey of a lifetime, here are a few interesting facts about me.

 • I have a bachelor’s degree in journalism from the University of Central Florida

 • My first jobs out of college were as a journalist for Golfweek magazine and the PGA Tour

 • I sold my soul and became a corporate copywriter in 2017 (best decision of my life)

 • Eating mac and cheese, fried chicken and brownie batter makes me happy

 • I grew up in a small town in Southern Illinois outside of St. Louis (go Blues!)

-• I played competitive ice hockey from fifth grade to senior year of high school
+• I played competitive ice hockey from fifth grade to 12th grade

 • I’m a golf fanatic.
 If you are too, shoot me a message and we’ll play a round